 - Sales goal tracker (for a salesman or for a company trying to reach a sales goal together with staff).

 - Learning new words (you can delete the goals and they can write a new word next to each line)

 - Weight loss goal tracker (for overweight children) although you should consult with a specialist first.
-Some specialists suggest you focus on healthy eating habits and not on weight loss.
+Many specialists suggest you focus on healthy eating habits and not on weight loss.